mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

-Only when a MACH composer stack contains components that have an [`endpoint`](../../../reference/syntax/components.md) defined, MACH composer will setup a **Frontdoor instance** to be able to route traffic to that component.
+Only when a MACH composer stack contains components that have an [`endpoint`](../../../reference/syntax/components.md) defined, MACH composer will set up a **Frontdoor instance** to be able to route traffic to that component.

 ### Default endpoint